ljw1004/csharpspec/csharp/classes.md

 The reference type constraint specifies that a type argument used for the type parameter must be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.

 The value type constraint specifies that a type argument used for the type parameter must be a non-nullable value type.
 All non-nullable struct types, enum types, and type parameters having the value type constraint satisfy this constraint.
-Note that although classified as a value type, a nullable type (§4.1.10) does not satisfy the value type constraint.
+Note that although classified as a value type, a nullable type ([Nullable types](types.md#nullable-types)) does not satisfy the value type constraint.
 A type parameter having the value type constraint cannot also have the *constructor_constraint*.

 Pointer types are never allowed to be type arguments and are not considered to satisfy either the reference type or value type constraints.